thradams/cake/ownership.md

 ## Part II - Flow analysis

 The objective of flow analysis is to ensure that when the lifetime of owner object ends, it must have  already released the resources it owns.
-The same when we overwrite a reference.
+The same when we overwrite the owner object.

 Sample: